ariaofserenity/aria.meowzone.gay/content/about.md

 author = "Aria"
 +++

 My name is Aria, last name redacted :3.
-I am a pansexual and polyamorous non binary trans catgirl who loves video games, tech, cooking and women.
+My pronouns are they/them and I am a pansexual and polyamorous non binary trans catgirl who loves video games, tech, cooking and women.
 And I am very cringe.
 Also aspiring to do gamedev someday.

 I am terminally obsessed with Final Fantasy XIV, but here are some of my favorite games/series: